Scroll-Driven Animation Patterns

 Common Pitfalls

-• Binding scroll-timeline to elements with dynamic height causes continuous layout recalculations.
+• Binding animation-timeline: scroll() to elements with dynamic height causes continuous layout recalculations.

 • Applying will-change globally instead of scoping to active animation targets increases memory pressure.